Emily Helen Butterfield: Greek activities

 Butterfield was active in the college Greek movement, which flourished with new chapters established in the early 20th century with the expansion of college education.
 As an associate of the George Banta publishing company, Butterfield combined her design abilities and her knowledge of heraldry to design the coats of arms of several sororities and fraternities, among them her own sorority, Alpha Gamma Delta (ΑΓΔ), coat of arms in the spring of 1906.
 She also designed the coats of arms for Lambda Omega (later merged with Delta Zeta), Theta Phi Alpha, and Phi Beta sororities.
 She co-designed the Zeta Tau Alpha sorority coat of arms and the crest of Tau Kappa Epsilon.

-Butterfield designed the coats of arms for the following fraternities: Alpha Kappa Psi, Sigma Delta Rho, Sigma Tau Gamma, Theta Upsilon Omega, and Theta Kappa Nu (later merged with Lambda Chi Alpha).
+Butterfield designed the coats of arms for the following fraternities: Alpha Kappa Psi, Sigma Delta Rho, Sigma Tau Gamma, Theta Upsilon Omega (later merged with Sigma Phi Epsilon), and Theta Kappa Nu (later merged with Lambda Chi Alpha).
 With George Banta, she created the coat-of-arms (adopted in 1910) of Phi Mu Alpha Sinfonia fraternity, the national fraternity for men in music.

 She designed the chapter houses of Alpha Gamma Delta at Syracuse and Michigan State universities.
 When the fraternity established a summer camp (the "Alpha Gamma Delta Summer Camp Lodges") for underprivileged children in Jackson, Michigan in 1920, Butterfield was the architect of the camp.
 She also served as camp manager until 1924.
 She served as editor of the Alpha Gamma Delta Quarterly, the fraternity publication, for 7 years.

 Butterfield had a strong influence on her sorority and Greek life, as noted in the 2004 Alpha Gamma Delta Centennial Keynote Address: